metno/weatherapi-docs/doc/FAQ.md

 ### Q. Do you have data on incoming solar energy in your API?

-A: We expect this to be added to Locationforeacast some time in the first half of 2023.
+A: We plan to add this to Locationforeacast in a couple of months (from when you are reading this).

 ### Q. Are historic solar energy data available?